 I’ll be talking more about the importance of playing “free” in later blogs.

+Welcome to J-tonal.
+First and foremost I have to accredit the title of my blog to my good friend Wali Mohammed.
+Thanks Wali!!
 My intention here is to pass on some of the materials I have been teaching and things I have learned as a piano/ensemble instructor at McGill University for the past going on 20 years.
 Many of my students have gone on to successful careers as performers, teachers and composers.
 The blog is intended to address the concerns of the intermediate/advanced jazz piano student (university level - grad/post grad) although all are welcome to read, watch and participate.
 I intend to address issues such as technique, harmony, ballad playing, learning lines, the importance of transcribing and much more.